What is Kiwanis ?

 - Each year Christmas Anonymous sets up a "store" at Christ United Methodist Church to help meet the needs for gifts and food for the needy.
 We join with other clubs in a three part effort to help them Move in, Move out, and Clean up afterwards.

-- Other annual activities include participation in Rochesterfest, the American Cancer Society Daffodil sales, the Elks Clothing drive for the Hastings Veterans Home, a full day of bell ringing for the Salvation Army Christmas Kettle Drive, and our own Peanut Days fund raiser.
+- Other annual activities include participation in Rochesterfest, the Elks Clothing drive for the Hastings Veterans Home, a full day of bell ringing for the Salvation Army Christmas Kettle Drive, and our own Peanut Days fund raiser.

-- There are other annual projects where all the Rochester Kiwanis Clubs and Key Clubs join together for common projects such as Chili Feed for the Senior Citizens Center and the Kiwanis Hockey Festival.
+- There are other annual projects where all the Rochester Kiwanis Clubs and Key Clubs join together for common projects such as the Kiwanis Hockey Festival.